facil-io/cstl/fio-stl.md

 void fio_queue_destroy(fio_queue_s *q);
 ```

-Destroys a queue and reinitializes it, after freeing any used resources.
+Destroys a queue and re-initializes it, after freeing any used resources.

+**Note**:
+When using the optional `pthread_mutex_t` implementation or using timers on Windows, the timer object needs to be re-initialized explicitly before re-used after being destroyed (call `fio_queue_init`).

 #### `FIO_QUEUE_STATIC_INIT(queue)`